ULHPC/tutorials/README.md

 ### Summary rule

 To avoid always having to specify which output file we want on the command-line, we add one rule with just inputs that defines the result files we want to have in the end.
-Since by default snakemake executes the first rule in the snakefile, we need to add this rule as the first one to the top, and then we don't need to specify anything additional on the command-line.
+Since by default snakemake executes the first rule in the snakefile, we add this rule as the first one to the top and then we don't need to specify anything additional on the command-line.

 First, at the **very top** of the Snakefile, define a variable for the name of the sample: